 First Offense: Nullification of forged document.
 Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Nullification of forged document.
-Detention, in-school suspension, or 1-180 days out-of-school suspension. explicit death or injury.
-This prohibition does not apply to curricula
+Detention, in-school suspension, or 1-180 days out-of-school suspension.

-Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - verbal, written, pictorial or symbolic language or gesture that is directed at any person and that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
+Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person and that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Offense: Principal/Student conference, corporal punishment, detention, in-school suspension, or 1-10 days out-of-school suspension. or 1-10 days out-of-school suspension.
+First Offense: Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.

 Subsequent Offense: Detention, in-school suspension or 1-180 days out-of-school suspension, or expulsion.

-Drugs/Alcohol (see Board policies JFCH and JHCD)
+Drugs/Alcohol (Board Policies JFCH and JHCD)